Biodiverse Bruny Island

 Background

 NRM South has been supporting projects across Bruny Island for close to two decades, focusing on a range of issues including conserving the island’s White Gums and Forty-spotted Pardalote populations, as well as marine debris cleanups.
-More recently, we worked with partners on a six-year project to manage feral, stray and domestic cats in north Bruny Island, helping to remove a significant number of cats and increase community awareness about cat management.
+More recently, we worked with partners on a multi-year project to manage feral, stray and domestic cats in north Bruny Island, helping to remove a significant number of cats and increase community awareness about cat management.

 Working with a range of partners, our Biodiverse Bruny project is an ambitious five-year initiative that is using a range of complementary approaches aimed at protecting and enhancing important habitat, supporting the island’s native species – with a particular focus on Forty-spotted Pardalotes and Eastern Quolls, and Aboriginal cultural burning.